 McLuhan was working closely with Lodge when the first of these was published.
 And from courses with Lodge, he knew more than enough about Lodge’s Platonism to criticize it in letters home from Cambridge.1

-Lodge must have established some kind of connection with the Dalhousie Review editor, Herbert Leslie Stewart, in the early 1930s.
-Perhaps they met at a conference or learned in some other way of a common interest in philosophy and education (to judge from Lodge’s first paper in the Review).2 Since Lodge was encouraging McLuhan to publish in philosophy at the time (perhaps hoping to turn him from literature), he may well have recommended McLuhan to Stewart for a submission.
-If so, it may be that McLuhan came to publish in Dalhousie Review not through Gerald Phelan, as previously conjectured3, but through Lodge.
+Lodge must have established some kind of connection with the Dalhousie Review editor, Herbert Leslie Stewart, in the early 1930s.2 Perhaps they met or re-met at a conference or learned in some other way of a common interest in philosophy and education (to judge from Lodge’s first paper in the Review).3 Since Lodge was encouraging McLuhan to publish in philosophy at the time (perhaps hoping to turn him from literature), he may well have recommended McLuhan to Stewart for a submission.
+If so, it may be that McLuhan came to publish in Dalhousie Review not through Gerald Phelan, as previously conjectured4, but through Lodge.

 - “Lodge is a decided Platonist and I learned (to think) that way as long as I was trying to interpret Christianity in terms of comparative religion.
 Having perceived the sterility of that process, I now realize that Aristotle is the soundest basis for Xian doctrine” (McLuhan to his family, February 1935, Letters 53). ↩